-Nevada Inmate Dies During Imprisonment for Grand Larceny
+Nevada inmate dies during imprisonment for grand larceny

-The Nevada Department of Corrections says 63-year-old Donald Steven Hawkins died at the Carson Tahoe Hospital in Carson City Saturday afternoon.
+This undated photo provided by the Nevada Department of Corrections shows inmate Donald Steven Hawkins.
+Nevada prison officials say Hawkins, 63, serving time for grand larceny, died in custody at the Carson Tahoe Hospital in Carson City, Nev., Saturday afternoon, April 29, 2017.

 Comments